HEAVEN:

 cannot enter heaven.

-detachment from riches is obligatory for entrance into the Kingdom of heaven.
+The precept of detachment from riches is obligatory for entrance into the

-are to "direct their affections rightly, lest they be hindered in their
+Christ's faithful are to "direct their affections rightly, lest they be

 Well,